Insider Information from One of Our Customers

 The Officer and Aircrew Selection Centre (OASC) in Cranwell is responsible for the selection of all RAF officer and non-commissioned aircrew recruits.
 Recruits at the OASC will face a series of aptitude tests, leadership tests and an interview.
-The exact aptitude tests you will take are determined by the role you are applying to.
+The exact aptitude tests you will take are determined by the role for which you are applying.
 In all, candidates can expect to spend four days at the OASC, sometimes in more than one visit.
 Candidates for airmen/ airwomen and the RAF regiment are expected to take the Airman/ Airwoman Selection Test (AST).
 The OASC takes several days, and involves several stages:

 |Non Commissioned Aircrew (NCO)||AST and OASC aptitude tests||Aptitude tests Leadership Exercises Interview||OASC interview|

 |Airmen/ Airwomen||AST||Final or specialist interviews|

 All jobs with the RAF fit into four categories: